Gearing Up for the Home Stretch

 Where: Holiday Inn & Convention Center, 1001 Amber Ave., Stevens Point

-Cost: $30 with advance registration open until March 15. $40 at the door.
+Cost: $30 with advance registration (extended through March 22). $40 at the door.
 Cost includes breakfasts, snacks, Saturday lunch, and field trips!

 Agenda: View or print a full agenda